-While many potash projects are able to be mined through conventional mining, there are quite a few projects that are mine via solution mining.
+While many potash projects can be mined through conventional mining, there are quite a few projects that are mined via solution mining.

-In 2015, Mosaic operated three potash mines in Canada, including two shaft mines with three production shafts and one solution mine.
+Mosaic operates three potash mines in Canada, including two shaft mines with three production shafts and one solution mine.
 The company also operated one potash shaft mine in the US.
-Construction of Mosaic’s new Saskatchewan Potash operation, Esterhazy K3, remains on budget and on track to start producing in 2017 and is expected to add an estimated 900,000 tonnes to its annual potash operational capacity.
+Construction of Mosaic’s new Saskatchewan potash operation, Esterhazy K3, has recently reached potash at a depth of 3,350 feet.
+With its new K3 expansion, the Esterhazy mine will become the largest potash mine in the world.

-Intrepid Potash supplies approximately 9 percent of the US’s annual consumption of potash.
-In August, the company announced its second quarter and first half of 2016 results, reporting a net loss of $13.4 million, compared to a net loss of $4.9 million for the same quarter in 2015.
+Intrepid Potash supplies approximately 3.5 percent of the US’s annual MOP consumption.
+In August, the company announced its Q2 and H1 2017 results, reporting a net loss of $5.9 million; that’s compared to a net loss of $13.4 million for the same quarter in 2016.

 Don’t forget to follow us @INN_Resource for real-time news updates!